myaomeow/myaomeow.github.io/_pages/java/variables-conditionals-and-loops.md

 Please answer these three questions.

 ### Problem 2
+_This problem is adapted from [Codeforces](http://codeforces.com/problemset/problem/71/A)._

 Sometimes some words like ```"localization"``` or ```"internationalization"``` are so long that writing them many times in one text is quite tiresome.
 Let's consider a word too long, if its length is strictly more than 10 characters.
 All too long words should be replaced with a special abbreviation.
 This abbreviation is made like this: we write down the first and the last letter of a word and between them we write the number of letters between the first and the last letters.
 For example, ```"localization"``` will be spelt as ```"l10n"```, and ```"internationalization"``` will be spelt as ```"i18n"```.
-Fill in the following code segments:
+Fill in the following code segments.
+Before starting, I'd recommend checking out [this link](https://stackoverflow.com/questions/2451650/how-do-i-apply-the-for-each-loop-to-every-character-in-a-string).

 ```java
 public class Problem2 {